How to Prevent Gum Disease

 Role of Hydration in Gum Health

-Water helps wash away food particles and bacteria, reducing the risk of gum disease.
+• Importance of Drinking Water: Water helps wash away food particles and bacteria, reducing the risk of gum disease.
+It also supports saliva production, which is crucial for oral health.

 Natural Supplements for Gum Health

-• Vitamin C: Promotes healthy gums and connective tissue.
+• Vitamin C: Promotes healthy gums and connective tissue, aiding in the healing process.

-• Calcium: Essential for strong teeth and bones.
+• Calcium: Essential for strong teeth and bones, helping to maintain overall oral health.

-• Aloe Vera: Known for its anti-inflammatory properties.
+• Aloe Vera: Known for its anti-inflammatory properties, aloe vera can soothe irritated gums and promote healing.

 FAQ about Gum Disease